tchajed/sys-verif-fa25/docs/assignments/setup.md

 ```

 You now have a copy of the repo, with the `main` branch tracking your private repo, and with a remote `upstream` pointing to the class repo.
 You can now do something like `git fetch upstream` and `git merge upstream/main` to pull in new changes.

+You don't actually have to call your repo sys-verif-fa24-proofs, but that's how I'll refer to it.
+If you accidentally forked the course repo, don't panic; you can just delete the fork and re-create it.

 :::